varigence/docs/bimlflex/trial-process/configuration-of-bimlflex.md

 The Settings Sheet contains configurable settings such as naming conventions used.

-For the Trial it is recommended to update the Hash Algorithm to match the Hashbytes function in SQL.
+For the Trial it is recommended to update the Hash Algorithm to match the `HASHBYTES()` function in SQL.

 Update the `UseSqlCompatibleHash` setting in the settings sheet to `Y`